prayansh/MazeSolver/README.md

 * Recursive **[DONE]**
 * Non-recursive [TODO]

+Features coming soon
+* render mazes in pics and not just text
-A feature yet to be implemented is the ability solve mazes of size `[N*M]` and also the ability to create solvable mazes given the size
+* ability solve mazes of size `[N*M]`
+* and also the ability to create solvable mazes given the size